OpenWIS/openwis-documentation/_posts/2016-03-07-OpenWIS-Technical-Committee-2016-Mar.md

 		34. PR - Just waiting on response to whether Issue #32 is fixed.
 		35. RGr - MF have still to test;
 		36. MGo - we have got a cloud accessible version.
-		37. A-OWIS-TC-2016-10: MGo - send info on how to access the cloud testing to Francois.
-OWIS-A
+		37. ACT-OWIS-TC-2016-10: MGo - send info on how to access the cloud testing to Francois.
+OWIS-ACT
 		38. RGr - WMO CMP1.3 is in 3.14.3.
 	2. **Testing**
 		1. WQ - How is the parallel testing environment going?